ellakoa/postcard-poem/content/posts/poppy-lanterns.md

   Poppies shine with hope
   in the morning sun

-  As daylight fades
-  in a golden haze across the fields red embers blaze
+  In a golden haze daylight fades
-  Some petals, spent, drift gently down
+  Petals, spent, drift gently down
   Caught by a breeze
   rest on the ground

   Those left behind cup their face
-  Closing in a tender embrace.
+  Closing, in a tender embrace.
   Silence falls as the evening stills
   Poppy lanterns light up the fields.